 As an example, here is a screenshot of a REAL amazon earnings report:

-Here is changing report’s numbers to make it look like site is earning much more, than it does, using inspect element.
+Here is how changing the report’s numbers makes it look like the site is making much more money, than it does, using inspect element.

 2) If you feel that seller is hiding something or there is something fishy – WALK AWAY – If it smells bad, it probably is bad, and you should not lose money to find out if it’s in fact bad!